 If you are interested in bootcamp classes in San Bernardino, visit the Downtown Fit Camp website!
 Our gym offers bootcamp and fitness classes that can help you increase muscle mass, tone up, and slim down.
 To learn more, visit our website.

-Fitness and the Ancient World
+Fitness in the Ancient World

 Thankfully, today’s healthcare and fitness practices are based on concrete scientific evidence versus cultural norms, religious convictions, and backwards philosophy.
 As we look at some of the cultural norms for fitness in ancient cultures, we can be thankful that we live in our modern world.